clux/facemaulers/east/nekrina.md

 - "I heard you tore the prince of demons a fresh one."
 - "You looking for a hand on your mission?
 I doubt I could find a better crew than you."

+Knows about them.
+Studied up this place.
+Hard to find much about it.
+But did you know that about 500 years ago a great undead assault happened here?
+Apparently some drow based godess named Kiaransalee led them.

 ##### Zhan Ling
 Zhan is a cleric of `Bane`.
 The aristocracy in Baldur's Gate is a bit oppressive.
 Uses a maul, very skillfully.
 Like an asian monk.
 Will greet GW respectfully.
 Uncle Roger accent.